Souradeep150/UVa/README.md

-# All codes are solved by me.
+# This All problemS are solved by me.

 Just for building for my logic.

 http://uhunt.felix-halim.net/id/741729
--ProKawsar
+#-ProKawsar